textbooks and other class materials sold through the

 Operations and Business Technology will report and

-remit the tax collected to the state.
+remit the tax collected to the Kansas Department of

 about sales tax can be found in our Audit